alw1746/Backster/readme.txt

 Backster
 --------
 A simple customisable tool to backup data into a 7-Zip archive using Windows scheduled tasks.
-It is suitable for system administrators and programmers knowledgeable about Windows command line.
+It is designed for system administrators and programmers knowledgeable about using Windows command line.

-Test data, scripts and tasks are provided in an example folder.
+Test data, scripts and scheduler tasks are provided for trialling the system.

 Predefined backup types:
   full  :  create new archive every backup.